xmflsct/cloudflare-docs/content/ddos-protection/managed-rulesets/network/_index.md

 *   [Configure Network-layer DDoS Attack Protection in the dashboard](/ddos-protection/managed-rulesets/network/configure-dashboard/).
 *   [Configure Network-layer DDoS Attack Protection Managed Ruleset overrides via API](/ddos-protection/managed-rulesets/network/configure-api/).

 You can only configure the behavior of the Managed Ruleset to set a stronger mitigation action or a lower sensitivity.
-Refer to [Managed Ruleset parameters](/ddos-protection/managed-rulesets/network/override-parameters/) for more information.
+Refer to [Ruleset parameters](/ddos-protection/managed-rulesets/network/override-parameters/) for more information.

 Overrides can apply to all packets or to a subset of incoming packets, depending on the override expression.
 Refer to [Available expression fields](/ddos-protection/managed-rulesets/network/fields/) for more information on the available fields for expressions of Network-layer DDoS Attack Protection Managed Ruleset overrides.